jdtsmith/mqttthing-ikeaBlindZ2M/README.md

 ## Installation:

-Installing is simply a matter of dropping the file `ikeaBlindZ2M.js` into your `homebridge` directory (wherever the `config.json` file is).
+Installing is simply a matter of [downloading](https://github.com/jdtsmith/mqttthing-ikeaBlindZ2M/archive/main.zip), then dropping the file `ikeaBlindZ2M.js` into your `homebridge` directory (wherever the `config.json` file is).

 ## Configuration: